Nashville police release bodycam footage of police shooting school attacker - KTVZ

 The writings revealed the attack at the Christian school “was calculated and planned,” police said.
 The shooter was “someone that had multiple rounds of ammunition, prepared for confrontation with law enforcement, prepared to do more harm than was actually done,” Drake said.

-Three weapons — an AR-style rifle, an AR-style pistol and a handgun — were found, and police believe Hale got at least two of the weapons legally, he said.
+Three weapons — an AR-15, a Kel-Tec SUB 2000, and a handgun — were found, and police believe Hale got at least two of the weapons legally, he said.
 A search warrant executed at Hale’s home led to the seizure of a sawed-off shotgun, a second shotgun and other evidence, according to police.

 Police have referred to Hale as a “female shooter,” and at an evening news conference added Hale was transgender.
 Hale used male pronouns on a social media profile, a spokesperson told CNN when asked to clarify.